-NOTE: This standard shall not be interpreted to apply to paid advertising.
+NOTE 2: This standard shall not be interpreted to apply to paid advertising.

-- A19.1 Does the Certified Company use social media platforms to either: (i) communicate privately with a consumer about a debt collection matter or (ii) confirm contact information that a consumer has made publicly viewable?
-This standard is "not applicable" to the Certified Company if the answer to this question is "no." - A19.2 The Auditor shall determine if the Certified Company has established a process to identify if any state has adopted laws or regulations to prohibit the use of social media platforms for debt collection activity.
-Was the Certified Company compliant with those state laws and regulations? - A19.3 Did the Certified Company conform to the standard that prevents the company or their agents from engaging with a consumer on a public facing social media platform for the purposes of, or related to, debt collection? - A19.4 Are the agents of the Certified Company trained and complying with company's policy on how to communicate with consumers utilizing private communication tools offered by social media platforms?
+- A19.1 The Auditor shall determine if the Certified Company has established a process to identify if any state has adopted laws or regulations to prohibit the use of social media platforms for debt collection activity.
+Was the Certified Company compliant with those state laws and regulations? - A19.2 Did the Certified Company conform to the standard which prevents the company and its agents from engaging with a consumer on a public facing social media platform for the purposes of, or related to, debt collection? - A19.3 Are the agents of the Certified Company trained and complying with the company's policy on how to communicate with consumers utilizing private communication tools offered by social media platforms? - (A20) Hardship Policy.
+A Certified Company shall establish and maintain a hardship policy that addresses appropriate collection strategies to be used by employees and agents during a state of emergency (see Standard A18) or during other circumstances identified by the company in the policy.
+In instances where there is a client-agent relationship, a Certified Company shall follow the hardship criteria that is contractually required.
+A reasonable hardship policy shall include, but not be limited to, measures taken to ensure the Certified Company and its agents: